 Who could possibly ever choose to love me?
 I’m broken.

 In my previous blog I mentioned that I was one of four daughters, the runt of the litter.
 I call myself the runt of the litter because my three sisters are healthy; they have no illnesses and weren’t born with any defects or disabilities.
 I however was born with all sorts of issues.
-I am basically allergic to life, have severe life threatening allergies, asthma and when I was younger I was riddled with eczema.

 I was a gross, scabby little runt.

 I spent so much of my time in hospital and that’s where I think ‘A’ manifested.
 From a young age I felt like I was diseased and disgusting.
 I honestly don’t know how my parents and grandparents loved me.
 My eczema was so bad that even to move my skin it would crack and bleed; my mother use to have to change my bed sheets every day because through the night id cover them in blood.
 (I’m sorry for the image!)